Speak to a qualified cancer nurse

 What are the types of vulvar cancer?

-Vulvar cancer is not common – each year in Australia, about 340 women are diagnosed with vulvar cancer.
+Vulvar cancer is not common – each year in Australia, about 390 women are diagnosed with vulvar cancer.
 Although it most commonly affects women who have gone through menopause, diagnoses of vulvar cancer in women under 60 have increased in recent years.
-This is likely to be due to rising rates of infection with HPV.
+This is likely to be due to rising rates of infection with human papillomavirus.
+Anyone with a vulva can get vulvar cancer – women, transgender men and intersex people.
+For information specific to your situation, speak to your doctor.